 What to expect at your appointment?

-An appointment will be arranged to meet with the Art Therapist to introduce what Art Therapy is and what to expect throughout the process and how work is confidentially stored.
+An appointment will be arranged to meet with the art therapist to introduce what art therapy is, what to expect throughout the process, and how work is confidentially stored.

 Once clients have given their consent, there will be an assessment period of 3 weeks.
-If an individual has engaged with the art materials and the therapy process and choose to give consent to continue the process, individuals will be offered a further 20 sessions which will be reviewed regularly by the therapist.
+If an individual has engaged with the art materials and the therapy process, and give consent to continue the process, individuals will be offered a further 20 sessions which will be reviewed regularly by the therapist.

 If the therapist feels that there is no evidence of engagement or the individual wishes to discontinue with therapy at any point, individuals have the option to end therapy.
 All individuals have the option to take their work home or have their work confidentially stored or disposed of.